Shrutayudha

 Śrutāyudha (Devanagari: श्रुतायुध) is the Kshatriya (warrior) king of Kalinga (Odisha).
-He is the son of Varuna and his wife Parnasa.
+He is the son of Varuna and the river goddess Parnasa.

 Magical Mace

 Srutayudha's mother had wished for a boon from Varuna for his son so that he could not be slayed by anyone in battle.
 Since he cannot grant immortality, Varuna instead presents a magical mace to Srutayudha by using which he would stay undefeated in battle.

 Varuna had also warned about the adverse effects of this weapon if it was used against an unarmed opponent.
 According to the warning, the Mace would strike back Srutyudha himself if he used it against any unarmed person.

 Kurukshetra War

-Kalinga is mentioned as siding with Hastinapur and the Kauravas in the Kurukshetra War, presumably siding with the Kauravas since his sister was married to Duryodhana.
+Kalinga is mentioned as siding with Hastinapur and the Kauravas in the Kurukshetra War, presumably siding with the Kauravas.
 Srutayudha is mentioned in Drona Parva as a tiger among men.

 On the first day of the war, he confronts Iravan, giving a good fight, but is ultimately defeated.